Dear customers and business partners,

 If you have doubts as to adherence to the obligations associated with personal data

-You may exercise your rights in the area of personal data protection by serving a written request or filling a form available on our web sites www.praguecc.cz and www.holidayinn.cz in GDPR section, or by sending an email to email@example.com , eventually by contacting us on our correspondence address Kongresové centrum Praha, a.s., 5. května 1640/65, Nusle, 14000 Praha 4 or via data box k4ietd4.
+You may exercise your rights in the area of personal data protection by serving a written request or filling a form available on our web site www.praguecc.cz in GDPR section, or by sending an email to firstname.lastname@example.org, eventually by contacting us on our correspondence address Kongresové centrum Praha, a.s., 5. května 1640/65, Nusle, 14000 Praha 4 or via data box k4ietd4.

 All information or statements to the rights applied by you will be provided free of charge.
 In case, however, the request is reasonably judged as ungrounded, excessive or inappropriate, due to, for example, being repetitive, we shall have the right to charge a reasonable fee, which shall take into consideration administrative costs connected with provision of the required information.
 Provided that repeated request for provision of copies of the processed personal data we reserve the right to charge reasonable fee for administrative costs, of which you shall be informed in advance.